-The Pell Recalculation Date (PRD) will be the 10th calendar day of the full term.
-On this day, a student's Pell award will be adjusted based on the student's enrollment status at the completion of the previous day, or 9th calendar day.
+For Fall and Spring terms, the Pell Recalculation Date (PRD) will be the 12th calendar day of the full term.
+For the Summer term, the PRD will be processed on the 12th day after the Mini-Mester begins.
+If the 12th day falls on a weekend, the PRD will be processed on the Friday before the weekend.
+On this day, a student's Pell award will be adjusted based on the student's enrollment status as of noon of the 12th calendar day.
 Pell will not be adjusted (increased or decreased) after this date unless the following exceptions apply:

-• The student's EFC (Expected Family Contribution)
+The student's EFC (Expected Family Contribution) changes, or

-changes, or

-- The student's initial enrollment is in a minisession, part-of-term, or module that begins later in the payment period (i.e., the student only enrolls for session 2/S2), or - The student fails to begin attendance (no showed), or - The College receives an initial FAFSA for the aid
+The student's initial enrollment is in a minisession, part-of-term, or module that begins later in the payment period (i.e., the student only enrolls for session 2/S2), or

+• The student fails to begin attendance (no showed), or

+The College receives an initial FAFSA for the aid year.